epfl-lasa/docker_setup/README.md

 # Examples

 As examples are worth a thousand words, you can check our [image repository](https://github.com/epfl-lasa/docker_images) that contains images for packages we work with.

+# TODO

+Below is a list of points to talk about later:

+* docker compose
+* versioning
+* pushing images on a registry (e.g. dockerhub)